Learning to Listen

 Learning to Listen by Sheila Jacobs

 I’ve just started something new.
 Once a month, I am a day chaplain at a Christian retreat house near Chelmsford, Essex.
 It means, essentially, taking morning and midday Prayers, and generally being available for people who want a listening ear.
+Speaking to me, could help your communicational skills, when learning to listen.

 Listening is not always something I’ve been good at.
 But it is a skill that God is developing in me.
 In the past I have been am all too keen to talk – to add in comments when people are offloading – and so turn the conversation back to myself!
 It’s not something I even realised I was doing.
 I also didn’t realise how people’s issues could trigger old memories in me, pushing buttons, so that in the end I wasn’t so much listening to their problems as reacting to what they were saying, filtering their issues through my own ‘stuff’.